 Mercu 3, KL Eco City, Jalan Bangsar,

 59200 Kuala Lumpur

 +66 93 139 9721

 Ratchathewi District, Bangkok,10400

-Funding Societies is the leading peer-to-peer lending platform in Southeast Asia.
-We specialize in all forms of short-term financing for SMEs, crowdfunded by individual and institutional investors.
-We pride ourselves with speed and flexibility, offering the widest range of term loan, trade finance and micro loan products.
-Back by SoftBank Ventures Asia Corp. and Sequoia India, Funding Societies has helped to finance over S$1 billion business loans regionally.
-It is dedicated to the vision of enabling SMEs through equitable financial access, ultimately making a positive impact for our societies in Southeast Asia.
+Funding Societies is Southeast Asia's leading SME digital financing platform.
+We specialise in all forms of short-term financing for SMEs, funded by individual and institutional investors.
+We pride ourselves in speed and flexibility, offering the widest range of term loan, trade finance and micro loan products.
+Backed by SoftBank Ventures Asia Corp and Sequoia India, amongst many others, Funding Societies has helped to finance over S$2 billion in business loans regionally.
+We are dedicated to the vision of enabling SMEs through equitable financial access, ultimately making a positive impact for our societies in Southeast Asia.

 Funding Societies Pte.
 Ltd. and FS Capital Pte.
 Ltd. are part of the Funding Societies Brand.

 Funding Societies Pte.
 Ltd.

 Business Registration No.: 201505169M | CMS License No.: CMS100572

 © 2021 Funding Societies Pte.
 Ltd. & FS Capital Pte.
 Ltd. All rights reserved.